Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Results

-Figure \ref{fig:power} shows the power corresponding to different trial procedures and predictive ability of baseline covariates.
-As expected, the procedure that does not adjust for covariates gains no power as the predictive ability of the covariates increases (red line).
-For all other procedures that do adjust for covariates at the final analysis, the power is increased substantially as the covariate is more prognostic.
-Importantly, there is not a large difference between the power in scenarios (B)(i), (B)(ii), and (B)(iii).
-The implication is that adjusting the boundaries to account for inconsistent use of ANCOVA in order to control type I error does not result in a substantial decrease in power, particularly at large sample sizes and with the OBF-type boundary function.
+Figure 5 shows the power corresponding to these different trial procedures.
+Expectedly, more prognostic covariates increases the power of procedures that use covariate adjustment.
+Importantly, there is not a large difference between the power in the hybrid design scenarios.
+The implication is that adjusting the boundaries to control type I error in the hybrid design does not hurt power.